hans-jorg/efm32gg-stk3700-gcc-cmsis/Installing-Tools.md

 ## cflow

-It is possble to generate the callgraph using cflow
+It is possible to generate the callgraph using cflow

     (cflow -l  -b --omit-arguments -D$(PART) $(addprefix -I ,${INCLUDEPATH}) $(SRCFILES) 2>&1) | egrep -v "^cflow"

+And the use the cflow.py to generate the report.